New Puppy Information

 their behaviour.
 Bad habits are so easily learnt and the hardest to break.
 I think it is wise to

-decide just what you do and do not wish your puppy to do, as a family
+decide just what you do and do not wish your puppy to do, as a family member and let him

 know from day one what is acceptable and what is not.